Closures & Hours Changes

 You will meet other caregivers and learn new ways to manage challenging situations.
 To learn about caregiving, contact the Family Caregiver Alliance (www.caregiver.org).

 You may feel better and sleep better if you exercise.
-Experts say to aim for at least 2½ hours of moderate activity a week.footnote 1
+Experts say to aim for at least 2½ hours of moderate activity a week, but any amount of regular exercise may help.footnote 1

 When you are busy giving care, it may seem easier to eat fast food than to prepare healthy meals.
 Healthy eating will give you more energy to carry you through each day.